 Hourly meteorological data for the current deployment of the NTAS buoy are recieved via Service Argos four times daily.
 Data is displayed as time series and available for download as ASCII files a well as OceanSITES NetCDF files.

-The NTAS 13 subsurface telemetry system uses an inductive subsystem developed at WHOI, and transmits via an Iridium modem.
+The NTAS 13 subsurface telemetry system used an inductive subsystem developed at WHOI, and transmitted via an Iridium modem.

-The instruments are sampled once per hour.
+The instruments were sampled once per hour.
 The ID# controls the position of the instruments' data within the Iridium message.

 The NTAS 10, 11 and 12 buoys were equipped with NDBC WAMDAS Wave systems.
-The system is not transmitting on NTAS 13; earlier wave data is available at NDBC's Station 41060 page.
+The system did not transmit well on NTAS 13; earlier wave data is available at NDBC's Station 41060 page.